rewiring-nz/solar-estimates/docs/user.md

 ## Prior knowledge

-* You should know how to run applications from the command line, as our ```pipeline.py``` script runs from an Ubuntu bash terminal.
+* You should know how to run applications from the command line, as our ```pipeline.py``` script runs from a terminal command line.
 * You should be familiar with [Docker](https://www.docker.com/), as we run our applications within the Docker framework.

 ## Key concepts